Exoskeleton (human): Early 21st

 As of 2025, there are over 100 exoskeleton products on the market, which range widely in terms of size, complexity, cost, and other characteristics.
 However, as some new products enter the market and others exit the market or are replaced by newer models, it is challenging to track the precise number of exoskeleton products available.
 These different exoskeletons are developed and manufactured by dozens of different companies around the globe, which range from start-ups to established companies.
 There is also a growing network of companies that specialize in distributing, reselling, or implementing exoskeletons.

-Most modern exoskeletons are for either occupational or medical applications.
+Most modern exoskeletons are for medical, recreational, or occupational applications.
 Modern medical exoskeletons serve a variety of assistive and rehabilitative uses and have regulatory approvals and insurance reimbursement codes in various countries.
-Modern occupational exoskeletons exist for legs, backs, arms, hands, and necks.
+Modern recreational exoskeletons have been developed for skiing, walking, hiking, and running.
+Modern occupational exoskeletons exist to support a person's legs, back, arms, hands, or neck, or for tool-handling, during physically demanding work.
 There is longitudinal and converging evidence that, for certain jobs, occupational exoskeletons can reduce workplace musculoskeletal disorders and enhance worker performance and productivity.
 However, as of 2025, exoskeletons are still considered an emerging technology in the workplace.
 Occupational exoskeletons are either implemented as a wearable workplace tool or as an ergonomic control to supplement traditional ergonomic programs or interventions.
 As with any emerging technology, exoskeletons have witnessed a combination of successes and failures in the early 21st century.
-However, overall, the exoskeleton market is experiencing robust growth and exoskeletons are gradually becoming more common in society.
+However, overall, the exoskeleton market is experiencing robust growth and exoskeletons are gradually becoming more visible and common in society.